skeezicsb/PERQemu/PERQemu/Readme.txt

     - PERQ-2/EIO configuration support: Kriz tablet and GPIB BitPad are working.

   Ethernet:
-    - A "null" bare-bones interface is now available when the "Ether" option for the OIO option board is configured.
+    - A "null" interface is now available when the OIO board "Ether" option or an EIO board is configured.
 This allows Accent to initialize its NetMsgServer so other peripheral server processes (floppy, serial, etc) can start up.
 Consult the User Guide for more details!
-    - The EIO version of the interface is being tested for use with PERQ-2;
     - Implementation of a real host Ethernet interface is available for testing, but with caveats.
 Check the User Guide for details.